 - Abide by the foreclosure deadline.
 After a lien is awarded, it is valid for only 6 months.
 A contractor must file for the lien’s foreclosure/enforcement within that time frame, or risk forfeiting their lien rights.

 There are limitations to a mechanics lien, such as it does not apply to public projects, and contractors can run into problems if the Notice of Intent is not properly served.
 If a contractor is unable to follow legal procedure when filing a mechanic’s lien, not only can the request be denied, the contractor can be ordered to pay for the property owner’s legal fees.
-Increase your likelihood of success and come to Robinson & Henry’s contractor event in June 2017 for further information.
+Increase your likelihood of success and download our free mechanics’ lien template.